DigitalPublishingToolkit/Money-Lab-Reader/docs/3_2-Weber.md

 peer pressure or non-economic benefits.

-Of course, community members can choose to adopt complementary currencies despite they would fail to prevail in competition against competing currency networks according to purely economic criteria.
+Of course, community members can choose to adopt complementary currencies despite their failure to prevail in competition against competing currency networks according to purely economic criteria.
 Whether such non-economic motives can prevail over economic advantages of joining official currency networks is an empirical question that